 At 3 p.m. sharp as the sun blazes over the State of Guerrero, Mexico, we plant our red flag in the sand as a wobbly trumpet blares from up the hill.
-It’s not a tense moment of war but rather the start of a daily ritual.
+It’s the start of a daily ritual.
 Trays of fresh tamarind, mango, lime, and watermelon margaritas float by, glasses hoisted with enthusiastic "salud"s.
 Perched steps from a crescent-moon shaped beach, it’s “bugle” hour—happy hour—at Acopio Restaurant in Zihuatanejo.

 About 250 kilometres north of Acapulco and 700 kilometres south of Puerta Vallarta, the city of 60,000 of is a short drive from its sister resort, Ixtapa, but a world away.
 The Mexican government built Ixtapa in the 1970s specifically as a tourist destination.
 Zihuantanejo’s history goes back centuries; more laidback, the fishing village is the real thing along the country's west coast, which is sometimes called the Mexican Riviera.